LogVisionCeo/LogVision/replit.md

 ## Overview

 LogVision is a comprehensive carbon footprint tracking application designed for fleet management and logistics companies.
 The application enables users to track, analyze, and reduce CO2 emissions from truck transportation by monitoring fuel consumption, distance traveled, cargo weight, and vehicle types.
-It provides real-time route monitoring with satellite imagery, detailed emissions analytics, sustainability reports, and actionable recommendations for reducing environmental impact.
+It provides real-time route monitoring with satellite imagery, detailed emissions analytics, sustainability reports, drone-based replanting mapping functionality, and actionable recommendations for reducing environmental impact.

 ## User Preferences